dseguy/php-error-messages/messages/cannot-use-the-abstract-modifier-on-a-property.rst

 + Use magic methods ``__get`` and ``__set`` to define a custom alternative property.

-In previous PHP versions, this error message used to be :ref:`only-hooked-properties-may-be-declared-abstract`.
+In more recent PHP versions, this error message is now :ref:`only-hooked-properties-may-be-declared-abstract`.